 Rebecca currently runs her own private practice.
 Recently, she was the adult program manager of Gilda’s Club Chicago.
 At Gilda’s Club Chicago, she was dedicated to developing programming designed to reduce stress for individuals and families affected by cancer.
 She also spent 14 years as a psychiatric and substance abuse social worker in partial hospitalization programs, intensive outpatient programs, and inpatient settings, including specialization within the senior population in addition to acquiring experience as a care advocate and team lead within a behavioral health managed care organization.

-Farah is a Licensed Professional Counselor (LPC).
+Farah is a Licensed Clinical Professional Counselor (LCPC).
 She received her Master’s Degree in Mental Health Counseling from Trinity Evangelical Divinity School in Deerfield, Illinois.
 She is particularly interested in helping individuals improve relationships, move successfully through life transitions, and own their voice.
 She has experience working with clients with family of origin issues, identity development, sexual abuse, grief, depression, and anxiety.

 As the Director of Counseling Services for a large church on Chicago’s south side, Farah leads a team of 18 mental health professionals providing individual and family therapy, small groups and workshops.
 She enjoys educating and equipping those within the faith community to address mental health with an integrative approach; marrying theology with psychology.